 Club Rules and Training Tips

 Every member will sign in each time they train (this is also important for grading purposes).
 Train as often as you are able.
-All Police Judo Clubs except the TTC Police Judo are closed on Statutory holidays.
+All Police Judo Clubs except the VPD Police Judo are closed on Statutory holidays.

 Show your responsibility by paying your entire (nominal) semester dues by cash or cheque within the first two weeks of each semester.
 Consult with an instructor if there is a serious financial difficulty that impedes payment of dues.